-The KTA safety standards are part of the substatutory regulations and are not legally binding per se.
+The safety standards of the KTA are part of the substatutory regulations and are not legally binding per se.
 Their function is to specify the general requirements for precautions against damage as are necessary in the light of the state of the art in science and technology for their scope of application.
 Due to their development process, they are legally classified as anticipating expert opinions and thus have a legally binding effect.
-If the requirements of the KTA safety standard are complied with, the damage precautions as are necessary in the light of the state of the art in science and technology have generally also been taken.
+If the requirements of the safety standards of the KTA are complied with, the damage precautions as are necessary in the light of the state of the art in science and technology have generally also been taken.